 this made my face even more oily. i dont like the sponge either. its hard to get out. dont like the smell. it smells like a car freshener to me. didnt not feel good at all.

-I really love this product for touch ups to mattify my shine over makeup or with naked skin during the day.
+I really love this product to mattify my skin over makeup or over naked (SPF'ed) skin.
 I've used this for 4 years and consider it excellent.
 I've used a lot of mattifying products over the years.
 I like the citrusy fresh smell.
-I'll be re-buying till my skin shine sods the sod off.
+I'll be re-re-buying till my skin shine sods the sod off.

 Things I don't like:

 I dislike Benefit's highly inflated prices in Ireland and I have contacted them about the extortionate mark up.

 I don't like the metal tin system or the sponge sitting on top of the product.

 It starts to get difficult to use up at the end- it breaks up and plays hard to get.